British Empire: Exploration of the Pacific

-During his voyage, Cook visited New Zealand, known to Europeans due to the 1642 voyage of the Dutch explorer, Abel Tasman.
-Cook claimed both the North and the South islands for the British crown in 1769 and 1770 respectively.
-Initially, interaction between the indigenous Maori population and European settlers was limited to the trading of goods.
-European settlement increased through the early decades of the 19th century, with many trading stations being established, especially in the North.
-In 1839, the New Zealand Company announced plans to buy large tracts of land and establish colonies in New Zealand.
-On 6 February 1840, Captain William Hobson and around 40 Maori chiefs signed the Treaty of Waitangi which is considered to be New Zealand's founding document despite differing interpretations of the Maori and English versions of the text being the cause of ongoing dispute.

 The British also expanded their mercantile interests in the North Pacific.
 Spain and Britain had become rivals in the area, culminating in the Nootka Crisis in 1789.
-Both sides mobilised for war, but when France refused to support Spain it was forced to back down, leading to the Nootka Convention.
+Both sides mobilised for war, but when France refused to support Spain, it was forced to back down, leading to the Nootka Convention.
 The outcome was a humiliation for Spain, which practically renounced all sovereignty on the North Pacific coast.
 This opened the way to British expansion in the area, and a number of expeditions took place; firstly a naval expedition led by George Vancouver which explored the inlets around the Pacific North West, particularly around Vancouver Island.
 On land, expeditions sought to discover a river route to the Pacific for the extension of the North American fur trade.
-Alexander Mackenzie of the North West Company led the first, starting out in 1792, and a year a later he became the first European to reach the Pacific overland north of the Rio Grande, reaching the ocean near present-day Bella Coola.
+Alexander Mackenzie of the North West Company led the first, starting out in 1792, and a year later he became the first European to reach the Pacific overland north of the Rio Grande, reaching the ocean near present-day Bella Coola.
 This preceded the Lewis and Clark Expedition by twelve years.
 Shortly thereafter, Mackenzie's companion, John Finlay, founded the first permanent European settlement in British Columbia, Fort St. John.
 The North West Company sought further exploration and backed expeditions by David Thompson, starting in 1797, and later by Simon Fraser.
 These pushed into the wilderness territories of the Rocky Mountains and Interior Plateau to the Strait of Georgia on the Pacific Coast, expanding British North America westward.

+Continued conquest in India

+The East India Company fought a series of Anglo-Mysore wars in Southern India with the Sultanate of Mysore under Hyder Ali and then Tipu Sultan.
+Defeats in the First Anglo-Mysore war and stalemate in the Second were followed by victories in the Third and the Fourth.
+Following Tipu Sultan's death in the fourth war in the Siege of Seringapatam (1799), the kingdom became a protectorate of the company.

+The East India Company fought three Anglo-Maratha Wars with the Maratha Confederacy.
+The First Anglo-Maratha War ended in 1782 with a restoration of the pre-war status quo.
+The Second and Third Anglo-Maratha wars resulted in British victories.
+After the surrender of Peshwa Bajirao II in 1818, the East India Company acquired control of a large majority of the Indian subcontinent.